 At certain supermarkets, restaurants, or other public spaces, employees are implementing temperature checks with infrared thermometers to monitor fevers.
 If you recently returned to your place of work, you may have to take your temperature once you arrive.
 The purpose of the temperature check is to help monitor people who might be carriers of COVID-19, but many health experts warn that this is not the best method.

 The practice of temperature checking is commonplace.
 Amazon, for example, started checking employee temperatures in the beginning of April, sending anyone with a temperature of 100.4º or higher home, as per the CDC’s regulation.
 Unfortunately, thermometers don’t detect the people who have COVID-19 without fever.
 When it comes to reducing your risk of contracting the virus, health experts agree that thermometers are not as effective as face masks and social distancing.
-This is because of the silent spreaders (a.k.a. asymptomatic carriers), which you can read more about by clicking here.
+This is because of the silent spreaders (a.k.a. asymptomatic carriers).

 Do Temperature Checks Keep You Safe?